 Specific consent.
-The purposes of cookies, their duration, and information about whether they are first or third-party cookies must be provided before the collection of consent.
+The cookies’ purposes, duration, and information about whether they are first or third-party cookies must be provided before consent collection.
 Providing generic information such as “I consent to the processing of my personal data” would not be specific and thus not valid.

 Informed consent.
-The information must be provided before or at the time of collection of personal data and must be easily accessible and noticeable and the content of the information must be simple, easy to understand, and comprehensible.
+The information must be provided before or at the time of collection of personal data.
+It must be easily accessible and noticeable, and the content of the information must be simple, easy to understand, and comprehensible.

 It is recommended that the frequency of re-presenting to the users the cookie banner to obtain their cookie consent preferences should be limited.
-The Turkish DPA states that this would cause “consent fatigue” and affect the free will of users.
-However, it is not suggested how many months must be elapsed before you should ask for renewal of consent.
+The Turkish DPA states that this would cause “consent fatigue” and affect users’ free will.
+However, it is not suggested how many months must be elapsed before you should ask for a renewal of consent.

-It is further recommended to have an “Accept”, “Reject” and “Preferences” button presented of the same color and size.
+It is further recommended to have the “Accept,” “Reject,” and “Preferences” buttons presented of the same color and size.